Good Shepherd Outreach

 In addition to our core services, The Mission provides many other forms of assistance daily.
 We provide recovery coach assistance in finding treatment and recovery from substance use issues, crisis intervention and much more.
 Call or stop by The Clarksburg Mission today if you are in need, want to help through volunteering, desire to tour our facilities and see our work or simply need a word of encouragement.

-We have been able to establish an excellent reputation and working relationships with many detox units, treatment centers, substance use disorder care providers and mental and behavioral health practitioners.
+We at the Clarksburg Mission have been able to establish an excellent reputation and working relationships with many detox units, treatment centers, substance use disorder care providers and mental and behavioral health practitioners.
 We have helpful connections with the criminal justice system, probation and parole, drug courts, child protective service, Jobs and Hope and other valuable resources.
 We have close relationships and excellent partnerships with employers, training programs, Workforce, Clarksburg-Harrison Housing Authority, many income based housing options in the area and with landlords.
 All this affords our resident graduates with the best chances for a fruitful future and a well-rounded, solid and full recovery.
+Graduation from the Resurrection Program at the Clarksburg Mission can be accomplished in a tenure of 9 months although residents are encouraged to stay as long as they need, up to 2 years.

 Application Process- If you wish to begin the recovery process yourself or are a health care, social service, recovery or criminal justice organization wishing to refer someone fill this form out and hit the submit button.
 We will contact you within 24-48 hours to discuss what we can do to help you get started in your recovery.